-- new staff who are still within their probation period (although such staff are often appraised); - cases of misconduct should be handled under disciplinary procedures; or - cases of incapacity due to ill health may initially be handled under incapacity/sickness absence procedures.

-It is often difficult for managers to decide which procedure should apply.
-The following guidance may assist:

-- if the employee is unable to deliver the requisite performance, consideration should be given to: - a. performance procedures; or - incapacity/sickness absence procedures in the event of ill health; - if the employee is unwilling to deliver the required standard, disciplinary procedures should be considered.
+- new staff who are still within their probation period (although such staff are often appraised); - cases of misconduct should be handled under disciplinary procedures; or - cases of incapacity due to ill health may initially be handled under incapacity/sickness absence procedures. - It is often difficult for managers to decide which procedure should apply.
+The following guidance may assist: - the employee being unable to deliver the requisite performance in which case consideration should be given to: - a. performance procedures; or - b. incapacity/sickness absence procedures in the event of ill health; - the employee being unwilling to deliver the required standard in which case disciplinary procedures should be considered